David Aupiu

 Lotupue David Aupiu (born February 10, 1961, in Honolulu, Hawaii) is an American former professional football player who was a linebacker in the National Football League (NFL) and United States Football League (USFL).
 He played for the Los Angeles Rams in 1987.

 Prior to his NFL career, Aupiu played for the Los Angeles Express in 1983.
-He also participated in preseason for the Jacksonville Bulls of the United States Football League, but was released prior to the 1984 season.
+He also participated in the preseason for the Jacksonville Bulls of the United States Football League, but was released prior to the 1984 season.